eudoxia0/eudoxia0.github.io/article/_posts/2026-08-02-mathematics-without-mathematicians.md

 basis of intrinsic motivation alone.
 We are social animals: we care about being useful, about status, about outcomes in the world.

+# Conclusion

+I think I should end on a cheerful note.
+So let me try.
+Personally, I don't believe technology is inevitable.
+"Inevitable" is a word reserved for the orbits of the planets.
+Nothing that is the product of human action is inevitable.
+We can choose to obsolete ourselves, and we can choose not to.
+We can realize that AGI is a devil's bargain: we _may_ accelerate technical progress, we _may_ unlock all kinds of wonderful tech tree nodes like life extension earlier than we would otherwise; but the result, in the long run, is that humans become, at best, like pets under the care of vastly more powerful entities.

 # A Note On Prediction

 The future is not certain, but I've phrased everything above as definitive for